Rasperised/Interactive-Geriatric-Games/hardware/README.md

 The hardware modules enable sensor-based and motion-based interaction for selected games.

-Each subfolder corresponds to a specific hardware configuration or test setup, and reference code.
+Each subfolder corresponds to a specific hardware configuration or test setup and includes reference code.

 ---